Latrell26/BREAD/README.md

 We've observed that the website currently feels static, so our team has decided to implement new navigation routes to enhance the user experience.
 We’re adding a "Careers" section to highlight our job openings and a "Bread for Good" section to share insights into our vision and mission.

 We're actively developing an authentication system and a user-friendly dashboard for tracking donation routes.
-This will help us stay connected!

 -----------------------------------------------------------------------------------------------------------------------------------------------------------